andreabp19/robotat-linalg/README.md

 ## Previous Versions

-Documentation of the 2022 version of robotat-linalg: https://github.com/danielp96/robotat-linalg
+The version of Robotat Linalg developed here started by uploading the code as is from the 2022 version, which is available at: https://github.com/danielp96/robotat-linalg